leekelleher/umbraco-bulk-user-admin/README.md

 ## Features

-Sorting of users by:
+* Sorting - users can be ordered by:

-* Name
+  - Name
-* Email
+  - Email
-* User Type
+  - User type
-* Active status
+  - Active status

-All columns are filterable.
-A partial match can be made against Name, Email or User Type.
-To filter Active status simply type "active" or "inactive".
+* Filtering - all columns are filterable.
+A partial (case insensitive) match can be made against Name, Email or User Type.
+To filter the *Active status* use "is:active" or "is:inactive".

-> *Note:* The filter search term is invariant of case and culture.

 ---